- I’ve never been in counseling before. What is counseling like?

 - How do I contact Eugene Therapy?

+Please click the ‘Request an Appointment’ button below and complete the secure questionnaire.
 After you complete and submit the questionnaire, you will be contacted via phone to schedule an appointment.
+Please check our insurance and payment tab to view a list of insurances that we are currently accepting.